 Pilot Grants

-The goal of the pilot grant program is to provide a mechanism to test the most promising and novel clinical and translational projects, and help investigators obtain preliminary data necessary for successful investigator-initiated extramural grants.
+The goal of the pilot grant program is to provide funding to support innovative clinical/translational research projects, ultimately enabling investigators to successfully obtain extramural funding.

 Members receive notice of funding announcements.